marcpickett1/marcpickett1.github.io/meaning.md

 # Enter Complexity: The Peacock's Tail
 [#]: ))))((((

+TL;DR: Life isn't so straightforward for some evolutionary organisms.
+This is due to a recursive hall-of-mirrors that produces virtually boundless complexity.

+***

 We might say that the meaning of life is to eat, survive, and reproduce.
 Actually, we could just say the meaning of life is to reproduce, since eating and surviving are really just means